ClementBobin/obsidian-markdown-SIO2023-2024/apps/argocd.md

 # Argo CD
-**Argo CD** is a declarative, GitOps continuous delivery tool for **[Kubernetes](kubernetes.md).
+**Argo CD** is a declarative, GitOps continuous delivery tool for [[Kubernetes]].
 It allows application definitions, configurations, and environments should be declarative and version controlled.
 Application deployment and lifecycle management should be automated, auditable, and easy to understand.

 Documentation & Project Homepage: [Argo CD Docs](https://argo-cd.readthedocs.io/en/stable/)

 ---
 ## Installation

-1. Install Argo CD on a **[Kubernetes](kubernetes.md) Cluster, using [kubectl](kubectl.md)**.
+1. Install Argo CD on a **[[kubernetes.md]] Cluster, using [[kubectl]]**.

 ```bash
 kubectl create namespace argocd